opensearch-project/opensearch-api-specification/TESTING_GUIDE.md

 The test runner expects all tests in the same file to be variation of the same path in order to keep tests well-organized.
 Otherwise, a warning will be emitted.

 ```
-WARNING Multiple paths detected, please group similar tests together and move paths not being tested to the prologue.
+WARNING Multiple paths detected, please group similar tests together and move paths not being tested to prologues or epilogues.
   /_component_template/{name}
   /_index_template/{name}
   /{index}